Cop Block

-Cop Block is a decentralized police accountability project.
+Cop Block is a decentralized anti-police project.
 The organization's members and volunteers attempt to draw attention to alleged or evident police abuses that happen across the United States, and work to film police to force transparency and accountability within their ranks.
-However, believing that accountability will never end police brutality, the group shifted its focus to the complete abolishment of all law enforcement.

 Activities

 In July 2010, anarchists and libertarians Pete Eyre and Adam "Ademo Freeman" Mueller, key members of the organization were arrested for videotaping officials at the Franklin County, Massachusetts jail.
 The organization is known for videotaping public officials nationally, with many of the interactions ending in arrest based on an allegation that the activities violate local laws, regulations, policies or rules civil disobedience.

 In October 2011, Cop Block sponsored a "National Chalk the Police Day" in fifteen cities to protest arrests of protesters who had used chalk to write anti-police slogans on the sidewalks of public property.
 The event passed largely unnoticed.